Moderators of policing town hall describe what it’s like to be Black in the Valley

-YOUNGSTOWN, Ohio (WKBN) – Earlier this week, a policing town hall meeting was held between the area’s police chiefs and Youngstown’s Black community.
+YOUNGSTOWN, Ohio (WYTV) – Earlier this week, a policing town hall meeting was held between the area’s police chiefs and Youngstown’s Black community.

 Moderating for the Black community were young people in their 20s and 30s.